horchi/linux-homectld/README.md

 ## Caravan Industries (CI) Bus Interface

-The CI bus adapter https://www.fischl.de/usblini/ is needed.
+The CI bus adapter https://www.fischl.de/usblini/ is a lightweigt solution.
 Install the hardware and software (python) as described at the usblini homepage.
+I use this adapter as master, not yet tried as a slave.
 For the Thetford N400 series refrigerators a ready-made example for integration into the homectld can be found here thetford/README.md

 # Information / HINTS